 Alepo provides award-winning policy and charging control solutions to combat operator revenue loss to OTT services and enable winning partnerships between OTT providers and mobile network operators.
 With a complete, carrier-grade data monetization ecosystem, Alepo enables mobile network operators to better monetize their 3G and 4G mobile data networks, partner with third-party providers, push new offers to customers in a modern mobile app, and much more.

 Alepo will attend Mobile World Congress Shanghai on June 29 – July 1, 2016.
-During the event, Alepo will give live demos of its real-time data charging and policy control solutions for 3G, LTE, and Wi-Fi.
+During the event, Alepo will give live demos of its real-time data charging and policy control solutions for 3G, LTE services, and WiFi.
 To schedule a demo with Alepo at Mobile World Congress Shanghai 2016, please visit https://www.alepo.com/news-events/upcoming-events/

 Djibouti Telecom recently renewed its partnership with Alepo by adapting the latest version of Alepo’s Service Enabler (SE), a complete carrier-grade BSS/OSS framework, in order to achieve more rapid service innovation and broader customer care capabilities.